hakeemat5/hakeemat5/README.md

-- 👋 I am Hakeemat Jatto
+- 👋 This is Hakeemat Jatto
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science to solve data mysteries and transformig them into actionable insight
 - 💞️ I’m looking to collaborate with data analyst and scientist to work on projects that can help build my skills